tech-courses/tensorflowjs-course-solutions/Sections/4-data-prep/README.md

 # Solutions for Section 4
-## Installing and Running TensorFlow.js
+## Data Preparation with TensorFlow.js

 These are the solutions for Section 4 of the **Machine Learning in JavaScript with TensorFlow.js** course.
 See [solutions index](../../README.md) for solutions to other sections.